fbranda/ADAMS/README.md

 ## Usage

 1. **Load Data**: Ensure you have the required datasets, including:
-   - Disease case data (CSV or other formats)
+   - Disease case data (CSV)
    - Shapefiles for geographical boundaries

 2. **Run Analysis**:
    - Load the datasets into R.
    - Perform data cleaning and transformation as needed.
-   - Calculate metrics such as incidence rates and cluster risk.
+   - Calculate metrics such as incidence rates and case fatality rate.

 3. **Generate Visualizations**:
    - Create visualizations using `ggplot2` for data analysis and risk assessment.